MelerosPaw/meleros-paw/README.md

 # How To Use The Library

-Add the library to your proyect from jCenter adding this line to your module's _build.gradle_ file:
+Add the library to your proyect from JCenter by including this line to your module's _build.gradle_ file:

 `compile 'com.meleros-paw:memoryutil:0.0.2-beta'`